RoseSecurity/RoseSecurity/README.md

 > [!IMPORTANT]
 > Hey, I'm **RoseSecurity**!
 >
 > I build tools that make managing infrastructure easier to run and safer to scale.
 Day-to-day I'm in the Terraform and Go trenches, maintaining widely used modules, authoring providers, and contributing to [Terraform Best Practices](https://www.terraform-best-practices.com/).
 Beyond infrastructure, I architect data engineering pipelines and orchestration systems, and specialize in building scalable ML/AI platforms for production environments.
-I live in the CLI, and am the founder of one of the largest actively-updated red-team TTP repositories!
+I live in the CLI, and am the creator of one of the largest actively-updated red-team TTP repositories!
 >
 > If you enjoy my [community code](https://github.com/search?q=author%3Arosesecurity%20type%3Apr%20state%3Aclosed%20is%3Amerged%20-user%3Arosesecurity&type=pullrequests), [blogs](https://rosesecurity.dev/), or [tools](https://github.com/RoseSecurity?tab=repositories), feel free to reach out and connect!